Ryan Oishi

 Is he okay?
 I asked the school counselor.

-I received a vague reply,
+He gave a vague reply,

 something to do with his father.